darkknight107/filter-spotify-playlists/README.md

 # filter-spotify-playlists

-Filter your long spotify playlists based on the decade and danceability.
+Filter your spotify playlists based on the decade and danceability.